- About this policy

 The relevant Privacy Statement will contain a more detailed statement about what we are collecting and how we will use and disclose that personal information.
 We will try to give this statement to you at the time of the collection, but sometimes we may need to provide it to you soon afterwards.

-Depending on how you have interacted with us, we may provide the relevant Privacy Statement to you verbally or over the phone, include it in a confirmation email to you or in the terms and conditions that apply to the service or product you have acquired from us, or by refering you to our website.
+Depending on how you have interacted with us, we may provide the relevant Privacy Statement to you verbally or over the phone, include it in a confirmation email to you or in the terms and conditions that apply to the service or product you have acquired from us, or by referring you to our website.

 3. Information we are required to collect by law